 May we take the responsibilities that God has given us seriously and seek to be bond-servants of Christ, who walk in the unity of the Spirit and in the truth of God's Word.

-Heavenly Father, thank You for the lovely example of Paul and Timothy, who were bond-servants of Christ and who used the gifts and grace with which they were endowed, to further the good news of the gospel of grace for the benefit of the whole Church.
-Develop in me the heart of a servant that is ready and willing to think of the other before myself.
+Heavenly Father, thank You for the lovely example of Paul and Timothy, who were bond-servants of Christ.
+They used the gifts and graces with which they were endowed, to further the good news of the gospel of grace for the benefit of the whole Church.
+Develop in me the heart of a servant that is ready and willing to think of others before myself.
 Use whatever gifts and graces I have, to forward the gospel in my little corner of the world.
-May I die to self and live for Christ for Your honour and glory.
+May I die to self and live for Christ, for Your honour and glory.
 This I ask in Jesus' name, AMEN.